 Be Careful About High MERV Ratings

-While a higher MERV number may ensure better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+While a higher MERV number may ensure better filtration efficiency, it is very important to understand that too high a MERV filter may also take more to operate your furnace and AC system.
 The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from getting into your Livermore home.
+Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from getting into your Livermore home.
 That's all-out air filtration, but would also be the least comfortable way to go.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your Service Experts Heating & Air Conditioning technician to verify your system has the capability of moving the proper volume of air through higher efficiency filters.
-You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning technician to verify your system has the capability of moving the suitable amount of air through higher efficiency filters.
+You normally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed significantly over the past several years.
-Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
-Today it’s a whole new ballgame.
-Livermore area homeowners expect their air filter to save kids from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
+In the beginning, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
+But (in the words of Bob Dylan) the times they are a changing.
+Livermore area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!